Emily Ratajkowski Rocks Nude-on-Nude Look With Affordable Summer Sandals

 Emily Ratajkowski is taking summer in the Big Apple by storm.
-Today, the model-turned-actress was spotted out and about in New York City wearing a sensual nude look complete with affordable shoes.
+Today, the model-turned-actress was spotted out and about in New York wearing a sensual nude look complete with affordable shoes.

 Ratajkowski, nicknamed EmRata, took to Instagram to show off a paparazzi snap of her ensemble for the day, featuring a curve-hugging neutral-toned spaghetti strap dress paired with matching Nine West sandals retailing at a reasonable $119.95.

-The 40th Anniversary capsule collection sandal boasts a square toe, light golden leather, three skinny straps with an ankle buckle fastening and a 4-inch heel.
+The 40th anniversary capsule collection sandal boasts a square toe, light golden leather, three skinny straps with an ankle buckle fastening and a 4-inch heel.
 The style also comes in lavender, black and silver.

 The 26-year-old “I Feel Pretty” actress further accessorized by adding a nearly $3,000 straw and leather Cahier bag by Prada, a chunky gold watch, oval sunglasses and oversized hoop earrings.